-This commitment to evaluation and improvement has elevated RC as one the few evidence-based, person-centered care programs worldwide.
+This commitment to evaluation and improvement has elevated Respecting Choices as one the few evidence-based, person-centered care programs worldwide.

 The ultimate promise of an advance care planning system is knowing and honoring the values and goals identified by the individual to guide healthcare decision making.
 This person-centered goal requires measurement validated by research.

-While much more research is needed, especially randomized, effectiveness comparison trials, RC has one of the strongest sets of evidence for any intervention attempting to create person-centered care.
+While much more research is needed, especially randomized, effectiveness comparison trials, Respecting Choices has one of the strongest sets of evidence for any intervention attempting to create person-centered care.

 Many quality measures help evaluate program success such as engaging many people in conversations about their values and goals, satisfaction with the service, documentation of care plans, and expressed wishes aligning with provided treatment.